vladmihaisavin/generate-node-api/templates/postgres/README.md

 # Troubleshooting
 If there is a problem while running bcrypt, try recompiling it. <br>
 On my mac, this worked: `CXX=clang++ npm rebuild bcrypt --build-from-source`

+# How to run sequelize-cli
+npm run migrate